 Not Everything Goes Into The Suitcase

 Packing has never been a strength of mine.
 I am getting infinitesimally better.
-But I do try not to pack consumable items that I can pick up at my destination.
+But I do try not to pack consumable items that I can pick up at my destination, especially after looking for a vacation rental for us to stay, for example somewhere like Stay Alfred.
 If we are taking a short trip like our extra long weekend to Washington DC, we actually do manage to travel with just carry-on.
 After we are checked in, we head out to find things we never pack to go on vacation.

 When we get settled in, we check our where the closest grocery store or produce market is.
 A bakery or patisserie is great to have close by for fresh bakery products.
 Unless we are on a low carb diet!

 The final thing we look for is a drug store.
 When we travel in the U.S.A., we want to find the closest CVS or Walgreens.
 They are sure to have a wide supply of key items we never pack to go on vacation.
 Travelling internationally, it is a little harder.
 Pharmacies outside of North America will have medical supplies but will not offer the full range of things we might find in Canada or the U.S. We may have to find a local department store.

 So what do we never pack to go on vacation?

 My carry-on bag always include enough snacks to cover an airport delay and the actual flight.
 But I never try to bring all my snack food for a trip.
 We like to have snacks when touring all day.
 And sometimes at the end of a long, tiring day we may only have a snack for dinner.

 We always try for healthy snacks.
 On our low carb diet, we looked for low carb snacks.
 So we hunted down good quality protein bars, dark chocolate, nuts and sometimes fruit.
 On our recent stay at the Intercontinental Miami, once they knew we were on a low carb diet, we got nightly low carb snacks from the outstanding staff!